SpotIM/spotim-ios-sdk-pod/README.md

 # Spot.IM SDK for iOS 🚀

-This library provides an easy integration with Spot.IM into a native Android app.
+This library provides an easy integration with Spot.IM into a native iOS app.

 ## Requirements